cmigazzi/P5_Pur_beurre/README.md

 Before using the applictaion, you need to clone this repository, create and activate a virtual environnement, install database schema and get data from Open Food Facts API.

-To do that, make sure that Python3, venv, git and MySql are installed and follow theses steps in your prompt placed on the target folder:
+To do that, make sure that **Python 3.6**, venv, git and MySql are installed and follow theses steps in your prompt placed on the target folder:

 - clone the repo: `git clone https://github.com/cmigazzi/P5_Pur_beurre.git`